 Here is the continuation of our Bohol Panglao Island Tour Day two.
 At nine (9) in the morning, we went to Tagbilaran church to attend the mass.
 We are amazed because the church was jam-packed with people.

-It is our first time to enter the Tagbilaran church so, we made our wish.
+It is our first time entering the Tagbilaran church so, we made our wish.
 Immediately after the mass, we ride a taxi going to Panglao Island.

 We negotiate with the taxi driver to be our tour guide instead.
 Luckily, he gladly agreed.
 The cost is the flag down plus continuous meter reading.
 That’s it, no extra charge.

 Since it is settled, we continue with our tour.
-The driver knew Bohol so we let him decide the tourist destinations to visit in Panglao Island.
+The driver knew Bohol so we let him decide on the tourist destinations to visit on Panglao Island.

-The next tourist spot that we went to was in Alona Beach located on the south-west of Panglao Island.
-I can describe it as one of the most beautiful public beaches in the Philippines it has a one and a half kilometre of white sand.
+The next tourist spot that we went to was Alona Beach located on the southwest of Panglao Island.
+I can describe it as one of the most beautiful public beaches in the Philippines it has one and a half kilometers of white sand.
 At least according to the taxi driver.

-I think Alona beach is better than that of Boracay.
-One thing is different here, probably there is no nightlife because residing near the seashore are stores that sell diving paraphernalia.
+I think Alona beach is better than Boracay.
+One thing is different here, probably there is no nightlife because residing near the seashore are stores that sell scuba diving types of equipment.

 We have our lunch at Bohol Bee Farm.
 I remember it is around 12:30 in the afternoon with a little rain shower during that time.
 Our tour guide/taxi driver told us that the dishes in the outdoor restaurant were delicious and organic, so we decided to give it a try.
 Apparently, he is correct.

-Also, the ambiance was relaxing considering the place far from the sound of traffic in the city.
-We ordered brown rice, spareribs, fish sticks, flower salad, gingered lemonade, and fruit shake for our drinks.
+Also, the ambiance was relaxing considering the place was far from the sound of traffic in the city.
+We ordered brown rice, spare ribs, fish sticks, flower salad, gingered lemonade, and a fruit shake for our drinks.
 Prior to the main dish, the restaurant serves an appetizer.
-If I remember it correctly, it is the bread that comes with different dips.
+If I remember correctly, it is the bread that comes with different spreads.